virocon-organization/virocon/docs/jointdistribution_and_contours.rst

 distribution that describes the random variable :math:`Y`, which is dependent on :math:`X` (in common notation :math:`Y|X`).

-For this we first need to define an order of the distributions, so that we can determine on which distributions another may depend.
+For this, we first need to define an order of the distributions, so that we can determine on which distributions another may depend.
 We define this order, as the order in which the univariate distribution are later on passed to the :class:`~viroconcom.distributions.MultivariateDistribution` constructor.
 For now we use the order of creation.
-So the first in :ref:`create-independent-dist` created Weibull distribution has the index ``0``.
+The first distribution (that was described in Chapter :ref:`create-independent-dist`) has the index ``0``.
 We use this order in the dependency tuples.

-As already described in :ref:`create-independent-dist` the 3 entries in the tuple correspond to the ``shape``, ``loc``,  and ``scale`` parameters and the entries are either ``int`` or ``None``.
+As already described in Chapter :ref:`create-independent-dist` the 3 entries in the tuple correspond to the ``shape``, ``loc``,  and ``scale`` parameters and the entries are either ``int`` or ``None``.
 If an entry is ``None``, the corresponding parameter is independent.
 If an entry is an ``int`` the parameter depends on the distribution with that index, in the order defined above.

-For example a dependency tuple of :code:`(0, None, 1)` means, that ``shape`` depends on the first distribution, ``loc`` is independent and ``scale`` depends on the second distribution.
+For example, a dependency tuple of :code:`(0, None, 1)` means, that ``shape`` depends on the first distribution, ``loc`` is independent and ``scale`` depends on the second distribution.